-The flu is caused by three main types of influenza virus: Type A, Type B, and Type C:
+Three main types of influenza viruses cause the flu: Type A, Type B, and Type C.

 Type A influenza virus is the most virulent form of influenza and the one that causes the most severe illness.
-This virus often originates in populations of wild birds, poultry, or swine, so different strains are sometimes referred to as avian (bird) or swine flu.
+This virus often originates in populations of wild birds, poultry, or swine (including pigs and hogs), so different strains are sometimes referred to as avian (bird) or swine flu.
 Type A influenza is most active during colder weather in temperate climates, and its peak season typically runs from late fall to early spring.

 Type A influenza virus is categorized according to variations in two proteins on the surface of the virus: H (hemagglutinin) and N (neuraminidase).
-There are 16 subtypes of the H protein and nine subtypes of the N protein.
+According to the CDC, there are 17 subtypes of the H protein and 10 subtypes of the N protein.
 Different protein combinations lead to different strains of the virus.
 H1N1 and H3N2 are two recent strains of Type A influenza virus.

-The two most active strains of Type A virus are usually included in each year’s flu vaccine.
+The two most active strains of Type A virus, usually H1N1 and H3N2, are usually included in each year’s flu vaccine.
 If a new virus strain emerges that is not covered by the annual flu vaccine, a special vaccine is made to combat the new strain of virus.
-This is the reason people should get an annual influenza vaccine and a special vaccine for the H1N1 influenza virus.

 Type B influenza is not divided into subtypes, but the virus does mutate into different strains.
 Unlike Type A, Type B influenza is active throughout the year.
 Nevertheless, it generally causes a much milder form of the flu than Type A viruses.